 The final four scenarios are set in the disastrous Gothic War, as Rome manages to turn allies into enemies and get its Eastern Army and Eastern Emperor killed off in the process.
 The Goths come in two flavors, Visigoth and Ostrogoth, but somehow we managed to give neither of them black as their background color.
 The Visigoths are mostly barbarian heavy infantry, and are actually pretty good.
 They have some archers (foot and horse) and light infantry to help out as well.
 The Ostrogoths are heavy cavalry, with a handful of their own horse archers plus some allied Alans and Huns.

-The game system is pretty straightforward, and very similar to War of the Empires.
-Unlike War of the Empires, though, the map is divided into roughly square areas, which suits the linear nature of combat during this period.
+The game system is pretty straightforward.
+The map is divided into roughly square areas, which suits the linear nature of combat during this period.
 Armies activate by formation, and are highly dependent on their leaders for this.
 Combat consists of dice-rolling, with a result of 6 getting a hit and reducing an enemy unit by one step.
 Cavalry and elephants can charge, and sometimes barbarians can, too.
 Units are rated for morale and have a number of strength levels; a legion with strong morale and many steps of strength is much more capable in battle than a similarly-sized horde of barbarian warriors.
 All told it’s a pretty simple game system that fits together into a surprisingly sophisticated model of ancient battles.